Vulnerability of fault-tolerant topological quantum error correction to quantum deviations in code space: Impact on quantum error correction

-Still we require $A$ to be half of the spatial lattice, $|\Pi(A)| \sim d^2$ and $|\partial A|_s \sim d$.
-Thus we obtain Eq. \eqref{eq:distance2}.
+which leads to Eq. \eqref{eq:distance2}.
 Physically, Eq. \eqref{eq:distance2} is interpreted as the influence of non-local error strings is not significant compared to other local error strings.
 If either of these two bounds is satisfied, we anticipate that the ability of our QEC procedure to detect measurement errors will be similar to that of Ref. \cite{ref:dennis}.
-To satisfy either Eq. \eqref{eq:distance1} or Eq. \eqref{eq:distance2}, the imperfection of initial state preparation must be negligible or much smaller than the syndrome measurement imperfection and Pauli error rate.
+To do so, the imperfection of initial state preparation must be negligible or much smaller than the syndrome measurement imperfection and Pauli error rate.
 Even then the code distance is still upper bounded if we fix the error parameters $\beta_0$, $\beta$ and $K$.
 Usually, when performing QEC, we anticipate increasing code distance to suppress the logical error rate \cite{fowler}.
 However, for the important error problem considered here, Eq. \eqref{eq:distance1} and Eq. \eqref{eq:distance2} form bounds that prevent the code from scaling up.
 Equivalently if we fix $d$ and vary the error parameters, we obtain the phase diagram in Fig. \ref{fig:finite}(b).
 It is noteworthy that the region enabling pragmatic error correction only experiences a gradual reduction as increasing the code distance, i.e. $\sim 1/\log d$, which is not excessively frustrating.
+In Sec.SVII of SI~\cite{SupMat}, we describe a preparation procedure with the multiple-round measurement protocols that maintains decodability in small finite code systems.